 The hat that the Great Gatsby wears most is the flat cap.
 MOre recently Peaky Blinders men are wear tweed caps reflecting their urban status.
-Also known as Ivy caps, cab driver hats, newsboy cap, driving cap and big apple cap.
+Also known as Ivy caps, cab driver hats, newsboy cap, golf cap, driving cap and big apple cap.
 It is made of 8 triangle panels that meet at the top with a covered button made in the same material.
 It has a small brim that the top rests on.
 Overall the 1920s cap looks baggy not the tight narrow Ivy caps you see today.
 In the summer these caps were made of a light colored linen or cotton poplin material and lined in silk for breath-ability.
 In cooler weather the caps came in tweed, herringbone wool, and corduroy as well.
 Darker colors were worn in the winter-blues, greys, and browns-in solid, plaid, and check patterns.

 1920s Straw Boater or Skimmer Hat

 Boating became popular, and with it the boater or skimmer straw hat was worn.
 Boaters were handwoven thick straw made into a heavy solid cylindrical hat with either a 2 inch or 3 inch brim.
 Skimmers had the smaller brims while boaters had the larger.
 Other than that, their shape was the same.
 They each had a solid or striped Petersham ribbon around the base.
 College kids and alumni often wore their college’s colors on their hat bands.
 Many men’s “gentleman’s clubs” also produced bands with their club’s colors.

 Barbershop quartets are often associated with these hats.
 Popular in the 1920s for summer time entertainment they became the staple uniform hat for singing musicians.

 1920s Panama Hat

 Another common straw hat for summer was the Panama, in particular the Optimo Panama hat.
 It was hand-woven of very light weight South American reed straw where it was woven and imported from Ecuador.
 It could be rolled up and tucked into a lapel pocket which made it very easy to travel with.
 The rolled crease down the center of the hat defines the Optimo style.